trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace/part-3.md

      Tooltip,
      Typography,
      useMediaQuery,
-   } from "@mui/material";
+   } from '@mui/material';
-   import Paper from "@mui/material/Paper";
+   import Paper from '@mui/material/Paper';
-   import BigNumber from "bignumber.js";
+   import BigNumber from 'bignumber.js';
-   import { useFormik } from "formik";
+   import { useFormik } from 'formik';
-   import { useSnackbar } from "notistack";
+   import { useSnackbar } from 'notistack';
-   import React, { Fragment, useEffect, useState } from "react";
+   import React, { Fragment, useEffect, useState } from 'react';
-   import * as yup from "yup";
+   import * as yup from 'yup';
-   import { UserContext, UserContextType } from "./App";
+   import { UserContext, UserContextType } from './App';
-   import ConnectButton from "./ConnectWallet";
+   import ConnectButton from './ConnectWallet';
-   import { TransactionInvalidBeaconError } from "./TransactionInvalidBeaconError";
+   import { TransactionInvalidBeaconError } from './TransactionInvalidBeaconError';
-   import { address, nat } from "./type-aliases";
+   import { address, nat } from './type-aliases';

    const itemPerPage: number = 6;

    const validationSchema = yup.object({
      price: yup
        .number()
-       .required("Price is required")
+       .required('Price is required')
-       .positive("ERROR: The number must be greater than 0!"),
+       .positive('ERROR: The number must be greater than 0!'),
      quantity: yup
        .number()
-       .required("Quantity is required")
+       .required('Quantity is required')
-       .positive("ERROR: The number must be greater than 0!"), });
+       .positive('ERROR: The number must be greater than 0!'), });

    type Offer = {